SoulHoleProductions/quarky/www/lib/auth0-angular/README.md

 Check [the CHANGELOG file](CHANGELOG.md) to see the changes from version to version.

-## Reporting issues

-If you have found a bug or have a feature request, please report it in as an issue in this repository.

-Please do not report security vulnerabilities in public.
-The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## Contributing
  [Read here how to run auth0-angular tests](docs/testing.md)

 ## What is Auth0?